tanvi-arora/papers/README.md

 # papers
 Collection of all papers

-## Bank Account Customer Promotion : Data Mining
+## Bank Account Customer Promotion : Classification Models
 ![bank promo project](https://github.com/tanvi-arora/projects/tree/master/BankAcct_CustomerPromotion)

 The data set selected is 'Bank Marketing', provided from the UCI Machine Learning Repository site.This data set follows a Portuguese telemarketing campaign to secure term deposits.
 As part of this project a deep exploratory analysis was performed to understand the features individually and their relationship with other features through multiple visualizations.